Savvythelegend/PGDocs/docs/recovery.md

 unique `serverName` to prevent accidental overwrites of backup or WAL archive data.

-!!!
-Warning
+:::warning
-    CloudNativePG includes a safety check to prevent a cluster from overwriting existing data in a shared storage bucket.
+CloudNativePG includes a safety check to prevent a cluster from overwriting
+    existing data in a shared storage bucket.
 If a conflict is detected, the cluster remains in the `Setting up primary` state, and the associated pods will fail with an error.
 The pod logs will display:
     `ERROR: WAL archive check failed for server recoveredCluster: Expected empty archive`.

-!!!
-Important
+:::important
-    You can bypass this safety check by setting the `cnpg.io/skipEmptyWalArchiveCheck` annotation to `enabled` on the recovered cluster.
+You can bypass this safety check by setting the
+    `cnpg.io/skipEmptyWalArchiveCheck` annotation to `enabled` on the recovered cluster.
 However, this is strongly discouraged unless you are highly familiar with PostgreSQL's recovery process.
 Skipping the check incorrectly can